-“F— the House of Blues, f— my whole career!” sighs Ian Felice on “River Jordan,” the last song on the Catskill, New York roots rockers’ eccentric new album, Celebration, Florida.
+“Fuck the House of Blues, fuck my whole career!” spits The Felice Brothers’ Ian Felice on “River Jordan,” the last song on the Catskill, New York crew’s eccentric new album, Celebration, Florida.

-It isn’t easy for a roots rock band, with one foot in the grave of traditionalism, and one foot in the modern music market, to grow, but Celebration, Florida is nothing if not sonically adventurous.
-With impressionist lyrics, arrangements that never sit still, and horns, strings, samples, and electronics all vying for your attention, one thing is clear – this is not your pappy’s Felice Brothers.
+It isn’t easy for a roots rock band with one foot in the grave of traditionalism and one foot in the modern music market to grow, but Celebration, Florida is nothing if not sonically adventurous.
+With impressionist lyrics, arrangements that won’t sit still, and horns, strings, samples, and electronics all vying for your attention, one thing is clear – this is not your pappy’s Felice Brothers.

 Ian isn’t big on explaining his songs, but backstage before their gig at Nashville’s Exit/In, which they’ve traveled to in the band’s trusty, dilapidated white Winnebago, he mumbles a few responses. “[‘River Jordan’] is about feeling displaced, and wondering where the hell you came from, and trying to get back there in some way.
 It’s about an emotion, I guess.
 I’m not even necessarily talking about that House of Blues.”
 When asked if he thought the band would be banned from the national club chain after this, he’s nonchalant.
 “I’m sure the House of Blues pre-ordered a couple copies of the record,” jokes bassist Christmas Clapton.